Poseidon-Code-Current/Round-2/6 - Hades' Magical Numbers/problem-statement.md

 In ancient Greece, Hades, god of the underworld, needs energy to keep the underworld in balance.
 He has chosen three magical numbers, `x`, `y`, and `z`, to help him collect life energy.

 Hermes, the clever messenger god, has found these numbers and wants to help Hades gather the maximum life energy possible.
-He can increase any one of these numbers by 1 up to **5 times** in total.
+He decided to do the following at most 5 times:
+- pick one of these integers
+- increase it by 1

 For example, if `x = 2`, `y = 3`, and `z = 4`, Hermes could increase `x` three times and `y` two times, resulting in `x = 5`, `y = 5`, and `z = 4`.
 This would give a maximum energy of `5 × 5 × 4 = 100`.